Tulip: Introduction to Western Europe

 Tulips spread rapidly across Europe, and more opulent varieties such as double tulips were already known in Europe by the early 17th century.
-These curiosities fitted well in an age when natural oddities were cherished and especially in the Netherlands, France, Germany and England, where the spice trade with the East Indies had made many people wealthy.
+These curiosities fitted well in an age when natural oddities were cherished especially in the Netherlands, France, Germany and England, where the spice trade with the East Indies had made many people wealthy.
 Nouveaux riches seeking wealthy displays embraced the exotic plant market, especially in the Low Countries where gardens had become fashionable.
 A craze for bulbs soon grew in France, where in the early 17th century, entire properties were exchanged as payment for a single tulip bulb.
 The value of the flower gave it an aura of mystique, and numerous publications describing varieties in lavish garden manuals were published, cashing in on the value of the flower.
 An export business was built up in France, supplying Dutch, Flemish, German and English buyers.
 The trade drifted slowly from the French to the Dutch.

 Between 1634 and 1637, the enthusiasm for the new flowers in Holland triggered a speculative frenzy now known as the tulip mania that eventually led to the collapse of the market three years later.
 Tulip bulbs had become so expensive that they were treated as a form of currency, or rather, as futures, forcing the Dutch government to introduce trading restrictions on the bulbs.
 Around this time, the ceramic tulipiere was devised for the display of cut flowers stem by stem.
 Vases and bouquets, usually including tulips, often appeared in Dutch still-life painting.
 To this day, tulips are associated with the Netherlands, and the cultivated forms of the tulip are often called "Dutch tulips".
 The Netherlands has the world's largest permanent display of tulips at the Keukenhof.

-The majority of tulip cultivars are classified in the taxon Tulipa ×gesneriana.
-They have usually several species in their direct background, but most have been derived from Tulipa suaveolens (today often regarded as a synonym with Tulipa schrenkii).
-Tulipa ×gesneriana is in itself an early hybrid of complex origin and is probably not the same taxon as was described by Conrad Gessner in the 16th century.

-The UK's National Collection of English florists' tulips and Dutch historic tulips, dating from the early 17th century to c.1960, is held by Polly Nicholson at Blackland House, near Calne in Wiltshire.
+The majority of tulip cultivars are classified in the taxon Tulipa gesneriana.
+They have usually several species in their direct background, but most have been derived from Tulipa suaveolens.
+Tulipa gesneriana is in itself an early hybrid of complex origin and is probably not the same taxon as was described by Conrad Gessner in the 16th century.
+The UK's National Collection of English florists' tulips and Dutch historic tulips, dating from the early 17th century to c.
+1960, is held by Polly Nicholson at Blackland House, near Calne in Wiltshire.